Expert Voices

 It comes from charge.
 Charge is 1/2 E and 1/2 M. And unlike E, M can be manufactured beyond what charge gives us.
 M is analog, while E is digital.

-I wonder whether it is reasonable to ask questions such as the ultimate origin of the universal magnetic field, if quantum electrodynamics theory is still based on idealistic and exclusively mathematical absurdities such as virtual charge and messenger photons.
+I wonder whether it is reasonable to ask questions such as the ultimate origin of the universal magnetic field, if quantum electrodynamics theory is still based on idealistic and exclusively mathematical absurdities such as virtual particles and messenger photons.

 Reply